 Samara and Carrillo: Samara is a fun little beach town with a lot of local personality.
 It still maintains Costa Rican charm, yet offers shopping, restaurants and bars.
 While Playa Samara is beautiful, there is another stunning beach just 5 minutes south, Playa Carrillo.
 There are no hotels on Playa Carrillo, allowing it to maintain its natural beauty.

 Mal Pais and Santa Teresa: Located on the southern tip of the Nicoya Peninsula, this area has recently turned into a hot spot for well-to-do surfers and yogis.
 The beaches here are beautiful, but better left for experiences surfers.

 Montezuma: Montezuma is another beautiful beach on the Southern Nicoya Peninsula.
 The area is known for the eclectic bohemian lifestyle of its inhabitants.
-The scenic long stretches of white sand beaches are broken up by various rock outcroppings.
+The scenic long stretches of grey sand beaches are broken up by various rock outcroppings.

 Manuel Antonio: This is one of the most popular beaches in Costa Rica and for good reason.
-The gorgeous white sand beaches are backed by jungle lined hillsides.
+The gorgeous grey sand beaches are backed by jungle lined hillsides.
 There is a national park and loads of wildlife in this paradisiacal beach town.
 Don’t forget your camera for the amazing sunsets!